JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ```
 ````

-As with script doctests, the code block must have it's language set to `julia`.
+As with script doctests, the code block must have it's language set to `jldoctest`.
 When a code block contains one or more `julia> ` at the start of a line then it is assumed to be a REPL doctest.
 Semi-colons, `;`, at the end of a line works in the same way as in the Julia REPL and will suppress the output, although the line is still evaluated.